 – your IP address reputation may impact these limits

 - Read and comply with everything listed on their guide: What Do I Need to Know to Avoid Blocks When Sending to Comcast?

 - You will need to be the email administrator and be able to provide technical information in the delisting form.

-- Proceed by filling out the delisting request form, on their website:
+- Proceed by filling in the delisting request form on their website:

 (make sure all the info is accurate and to the point)

 – you cannot request delisting of the same IP address more than 5 times per day